 Here’s how I do it.
 Depending on the place I’m going, I usually have some idea of either a certain style or a color palette that I want to wear.
 Then I take the following things into consideration:

 Will it be warm or cold?
 How much does the temperature change between morning and night?
 Will it be raining?

 Am I going to lie on the beach most of the time, walk around exploring cities, hike in the nearby mountains, or do all of the above, plus go to restaurants, theaters, and nightclubs?

 – Are we going to one place or are we going to change locations?

 Are there washing machines and irons available so we can take fewer clothes and wash them?
 If we plan to change locations and need to pack and unpack, then some easy-care/non-iron items are best to consider.

-– How many times can I personally wear tops and bottoms?
+– How many times can I wear tops and bottoms?

-For example, some people are willing to wear the same pair of jeans the whole trip, while others prefer to have a clean pair every day.
-For me, I wear bottoms up to four times and tops one to two times before they get dirty and need a wash.
+For example, some people are willing to wear the same pair of jeans for the whole trip, while others prefer to have a clean pair every day.
+I normally wear bottoms up to four times and tops one to two times before they get dirty and need a wash.

 My typical trips

 – “Short city” (sometimes with a beach) – Four days on average, staying at one place (Bergamo, London, Paris, Thessaloniki, Zadar, Barcelona)